 Tip 5 – Compare accounts

 Sometimes reading in the Old Testament leaves me wondering what it was I just read.
 Even if I ignore the doctrine and just look at the surrounding story it can be difficult to know if I have it right.
-This is where General Conference talks, Ensign and Liahona articles, and CES firesides, etc. come in handy.
+This is where General Conference talks, Liahona (Ensign) articles, and CES firesides, etc. come in handy.
 Many times in Devotionals given at the various BYUs and in other publications by the Church we can find the same stories we just tried to read on our own in the Bible, but they are explained and discussed in modern English.
 This way we can go back and reread the original account with a fresh understanding of what the modern scholars have said about it or what the General Authorities of the Church have said about the events.

 Don’t ever feel like you are trapped into reading only one account of a sacred event, especially if the prophets have spoken of it elsewhere.
 This is one of the great blessings of living in the latter days, we have a ready supply of prophets to comment on past revelations and even more prophets to teach us how those older stories and prophecies fit in with the modern days.